ildarmgt/BitcoinNameSystem/README.md

 - rely on generic public bitcoin explorers via API interface (in demo)

-- compare between many public API's
+- run your own full Bitcoin node with your own [open source API](https://github.com/Blockstream/esplora/tree/esplora_v2.00) interface matching what demo uses

-- neutrino or spv light clients with merkle tree proofs
+- compare between many public API's (not done)

-- run your own full bitcoin node (and even your own open source API interface matching what demo uses)
+- neutrino or spv light clients with merkle tree proofs (planned, not done yet)

 Decentralization works on the principle of not being forced to trust backends.
 BNS can be read with help of any Bitcoin full node, with early demo implementations relying on open source 3rd party API explorer interface, but can be replaced by personal full nodes to accomplish same thing.
 The goal is to provide multiple options ranging fast 3rd party API to implementations relying solely on your own Bitcoin full node to use BNS.